 |App Dev Mode||x||x|

-To use a different default configurations based on the application environment type, please see the Environment Type Based Application Configuration topic.
+To use a different default configurations based on the application environment, please see the Configuration Environments in Symfony topic.

 What makes smart manufacturing important?
 Explore the key advantages and challenges of manufacturing digital transformation in our guide.